Black British theatre artists you should know

 Born in London, Sharon D. Clarke has established herself as a West End leading lady.
 She's won two Olivier Awards for The Amen Corner (2014) and Caroline, or Change (2019), but Clarke's been appearing in numerous West End productions for over two decades.
 Throughout her career, she has given notable performances in Ma Rainey's Black Bottom at the National, where she played the titular black jazz singer, and Hairspray as Motormouth Maybelle.
 In 2017, Clarke was awarded a MBE for services to drama.

-Working on the Get Up, Stand Up - The Bob Marley Musical, Clint Dyer is a leading Black British director.
 In 2003, he directed The Big Life at the Apollo Theatre, marking the first musical with Black British creatives to open in the West End.
 The Big Life told the stories of Jamaican immigrants onboard HMT Windrush.
-Dyer also wrote and directed Death of England at the National Theatre starring Rafe Spall.![CynthiaErivo-LT-2020](//images.ctfassets.net/6pezt69ih962/01FBAs47gYqYG8Sfycfwr1/64e251dd2427dfec3b0535ddda302b71/CynthiaErivo-LT-2020.jpg)
+Dyer also wrote and directed Death of England at the National Theatre starring Rafe Spall.
+He then helmed Get Up, Stand Up!
+The Bob Marley Musical.

 Having won an Emmy Award, a Grammy Award and a Tony Award, it beggars belief that Erivo only made her West End debut in 2011.
 In the UK, she's starred as Deloris Van Cartier in Sister Act and Chenice in I Can't Sing: The X Factor Musical, but it's her performance as Celie in The Color Purple that had everyone talking.
 So much so, she reprised the role on Broadway, starring alongside Jennifer Hudson and Danielle Brooks.